davidmasp/IEO_PRAC_analysis/prac_analysis_doc.md

 # where a third labeled is applied in order to note that the data have
 # been filtred.
 ```
-We also try to mantain our code chunks below 80 chrs.
+We also try to maintain our code chunks below 80 chrs.

 ## Exploring the DataSet

 As defined in the `SummarizedExperiment` documentation there are 3 data types in an SE.
-The **Column data** contains info about the samples used in the experiment and it is referred as column data because represent the columns of the original expression table.
+The **column data** contains info about the samples used in the experiment and it is referred as column data because represent the columns of the original expression table.
 Then we have the **metadata** that brings us information about the assays that were performed.
 Finally, we got the **row data** that contains the gene information.
 This is called row data because in the expression table genes are in the rows.

 ### Data Size